d365collaborative/d365fo.tools/wiki/Building-tools.md

 When you contribute to the d365fo.tools project you will quickly learn that we have several validation steps that might throw an error when you are creating PR's against the repository.

+These validations are checked when you create a pull request.
+The checks are done by GitHub Actions and are defined in the [build.yml](https://github.com/d365collaborative/d365fo.tools/blob/development/.github/workflows/build.yml) file.
+The GitHub Action will run the PowerShell scripts in the [build](https://github.com/d365collaborative/d365fo.tools/tree/development/build) folder of the repository starting with `vsts-`.

+For some of the checks, we have created PowerShell scripts that can be used to automatically make the changes needed to pass the validation.
+You can run these scripts locally on your machine to make the changes needed before you create a pull request.
+They are also available as a GitHub Action defined in the [update-generated-text.yml](https://github.com/d365collaborative/d365fo.tools/blob/development/.github/workflows/update-generated-text.yml).
+If you have your own fork of the repository, you can use this action to automatically update the generated files in your pull requests.

+To run the scripts locally, follow the instructions below.

 ## **Prerequisites**
 * PSModuleDevelopment (PowerShell module to aid with development)
    * `Install-Module PSModuleDevelopment -Force -Confirm:$false`